kuzeofficial/next-hexagonal-architecture/README.md

 | `yarn dev`             | Starts local dev server at `localhost:3000`        |
 | `yarn build`           | Build your production site to `./.next/`            |
 | `yarn preview`         | Preview your build locally, before deploying       |

+## ⭐ Please leave a star if you liked the repo and also feel free to do some PR